Lab: Username enumeration via account lock

 This lab is vulnerable to username enumeration.
 It uses account locking, but this contains a logic flaw.
-To solve the lab, enumerate a valid username, brute-force this user's password, then access their "My account" page.
+To solve the lab, enumerate a valid username, brute-force this user's password, then access their account page.

-On the "Payloads" tab, add the list of usernames to the first payload set, and the numbers 1-5 as the second set.
-This will cause the usernames to be repeated 5 times.
+- On the Payloads tab, add the list of usernames to the first payload set.
+For the second set, select the Null payloads type and choose the option to generate 5 payloads.
+This will effectively cause each username to be repeated 5 times.
 Start the attack.

-In the results, look at the grep extract column.
+- In the results, look at the grep extract column.
 Notice that there are a couple of different error messages, but one of the responses did not contain any error message.
-Take note of this password.
+Make a note of this password.

 - Wait for a minute to allow the account lock to reset.
 Log in using the username and password that you identified and access the user account page to solve the lab.